Skip to main content

 caution

-This is really important, otherwise you will release the previous content again!
+This is critically important; otherwise you will release the previous content again!

-The master branch should be unchanged since the previous release and will be updated when the new release is out.
+The master branch should remain unchanged since the previous release and will be updated when the new release is published.

 Update npm packages